gileadekelvin/gileadekelvin.github.io/src/content/projects/weather-tree.md

 ## Weather Tree

 A simple application made with the power of Vite.
-Acess https://weather-tree.vercel.app/ and search for weather information for your city.
+Access https://weather-tree.vercel.app/ and search for weather information for your city.